Collisions of the supercritical Keller-Segel particle system: Construction of the Keller-Segel particle system

 We call such a process a $QSKS(\theta ,N)$ -process and denote by $\xi=\inf\{t\geq 0 : U_t= \triangle\}$ its life-time. \end{prop}

-The proof that we can build a $KS(\theta,N)$-process, i.e. a $QKS(\theta,N)$-process such that $\PP_x^X\circ X_t^{-1}$ has density for all $x \in E_2$ and all $t>0$ will be handled in Section \ref{rq}.
+The proof that we can build a $KS(\theta,N)$-process, i.e. a $QKS(\theta,N)$-process such that $\PP_x^X\circ X_t^{-1}$ has density for all $x \in E_2$ and all $t>0$ will be handled in Section~\ref{rq}.

-\vip We refer to Subsection \ref{ap1} for some explanations about the notions used in this proposition: link between a Hunt process, its generator, semi-group and its Dirichlet space, definition of the one-point compactification topology, i.e. the topology endowing $\cX_\triangle$ and $\cU_\triangle$, and about the {\it quasi} notion.
+\vip We refer to Subsection~\ref{ap1} for some explanations about the notions used in this proposition: link between a \blue diffusion (i.e. a continuous Hunt process), \bla its generator, semi-group and its Dirichlet space, definition of the one-point compactification topology, i.e. the topology endowing $\cX_\triangle$ and $\cU_\triangle$, and about the \it quasi-everywhere \bla notion.
 The state $\triangle$ is absorbing, i.e. $X_t=\triangle$ for all $t\geq \zeta$ and $U_t=\triangle$ for all $t\geq \xi$.

 \begin{rk} By definition of the one-point compactification topology, for any increasing sequence of compact subsets $(\cK_n)_{n\geq 1}$ of $\cX$ such that $\cup_{n\geq 1} \cK_n=\cX$, $\zeta=\lim_{n\to \infty} \inf\{t\geq 0 : X_t\notin \cK_n\}$. \vip Similarly, for any increasing sequence of compact subsets $(\cL_n)_{n\geq 1}$ of $\cU$ such that $\cup_{n\geq 1} \cL_n=\cU$, $\xi=\lim_{n\to \infty} \inf\{t\geq 0 : U_t\notin \cL_n\}$. \end{rk}